awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

 The content reflects the activity during the selected time range\.

-The activity details contain an entry for each unique combination of IP address, local port, remote port, protocol, and direction\.
+For an EC2 instance, the activity details contain an entry for each unique combination of IP address, local port, remote port, protocol, and direction\.

+For an IP address, the activity details contain an entry for each unique combination of EC2 instance, local port, remote port, protocol, and direction\.

 Each entry displays the volume of inbound traffic, the volume of outbound traffic, and whether the access request was accepted or rejected\.
 On finding profiles, the **Annotations** column indicates when an IP address is related to the current finding\.